bparanj/crystal/electronics/experiments/queue/relay-led.md

    - When you power the circuit, the transistor will activate the relay by energizing the coil when a small current flows into the transistor's base.
    - The relay will switch, closing the circuit between the NO terminal and COM, allowing current to flow through the LED and light it up.

-### Explanation:

-In this setup:

-- The transistor acts as a switch that controls the relay.
-- When a signal is sent to the transistor’s base, it completes the circuit for the relay coil, energizing the relay.
-- This energization switches the relay’s NO terminal to COM, turning on the LED by allowing current to flow through it.
+The transistor acts as a switch that controls the relay.
+When a signal is sent to the transistor’s base, it completes the circuit for the relay coil, energizing the relay.
+This energization switches the relay’s NO terminal to COM, turning on the LED by allowing current to flow through it.

 This experiment demonstrates how a relay can be controlled with a low-power signal (from the transistor) to switch a higher-power device (the LED) and is a fundamental principle in relay-driven circuits.